-Pursuant to the terms of the Indenture, the Authority has covenanted and agreed with the Owners of the Bonds that, so long as any Bonds issued thereunder remain Outstanding and unpaid, it will cause all revenues, amounts and sums to be paid to it under the Clayton Contract to be paid directly by the Fiscal Division to the Trustee for the account of the Authority and all TAVT Receipts to be paid directly by Clayton, Fulton and DeKalb to the Trustee for the account of the Authority, so long as there are Bonds Outstanding under the Indenture, for deposit into the Revenue Fund, for the payment of all principal of, premium, if any and interest on the Bonds and for the payment of such other amounts as are required to be paid thereunder
+Pursuant to the terms of the Indenture, the Authority has covenanted and agreed with the Owners of the Bonds that, so long as any Bonds issued thereunder remain Outstanding and unpaid, it will cause all revenues, amounts and sums to be paid to it under the Contract and the Clayton Contract to be paid directly by the Office of the State Treasurer to the Trustee for the account of the Authority and all TAVT Receipts to be paid directly by Clayton, Fulton and DeKalb to the Trustee for the account of the Authority, so long as there are Bonds Outstanding under the Indenture, for deposit into the Revenue Fund, for the payment of all principal of, premium, if any and interest on the Bonds and for the payment of such other amounts as are required to be paid under the Indenture.
+The Authority has entered into an agreement with the Office of the State Treasurer directing the Office of the State Treasurer to make payments due the Authority under the Contract and the Clayton Contract directly to the Trustee for the account of the Authority at the designated office of the Trustee.
+The Trustee will deposit all payments pursuant to the Contract and the Clayton Contract that it receives from the Office of the State Treasurer in the Revenue Fund.